-Montgomery Parks will be installing the first communication board in two locations coming summer 2021!
+Montgomery Parks will be installing the first communication boards in two locations.

 The first is at the new, fully accessible Wheaton Local Park playground.
 This vibrant playground includes several amenities designed to meet the needs of all children including musical instruments, climbing elements, slides, spinners, shaded spaces, and other equipment intended to engage the senses.
 In addition to the playground, Wheaton Local Park consists of a multi-age, open play area and a 60-space parking lot.
 It is next to the Wheaton Library and Wheaton Community Recreation Center off Georgia Avenue.
 The land is just more than two acres and is in the heart of the Wheaton community.
 Enjoy the full Press Release of the unveiling event.

 The second board is located at the South Germantown Recreational Park playground.
 The playground is situated next to the Washington National’s Miracle Field, a fully accessible baseball and softball field.
 Read the full Press Release here.

 Montgomery Parks has identified additional locations to pilot this playground enhancement in diverse communities based on their accessible amenities but we need your help to do it!